plus3it/amigen8/docs/README_Cross-Distro_bootstrap.md

     ~~~
 1. If sharing the image, either set the image public (to be a good community-citizen) or share to the list of accounts that need to have access
 1. If the bootstrap-images need to be multi-region (mostly if trying to be a good community-citizen), ensure to copy the verified-AMI from the region it was created in to any other region it should exist within.

+# Per Platform Usage notes

+## Alma Linux

+As of this document's author-date, only the `almalinux-release-8.5-3.el8.x86_64.rpm` is needed for the `OSpackages.sh` script's repository-definition files (`-r`)

+## CentOS 8 Stream

+As of this document's author date, the `OSpackages.sh` script's repository-definition files (`-r`) need to include:

+* `centos-gpg-keys`
+* `centos-stream-release`
+* `centos-stream-repos`

+## Rocky Linux

+As of this document's author date, the `OSpackages.sh` script's repository-definition files (`-r`) need to include:

+* `rocky-repos`
+* `rocky-release`
+* `rocky-gpg-keys`

+## Oracle Linux

+Due to issues encountered with Oracle's RHEL8 clone's RPMs and repositories, this project's contents do not currently support use for generating Oracle bootstrap (or "final") AMIs.
+Please feel free to contribute relevant content.